rafkandos/CualiVy-ML/README.md

 22. sql developer : 272

 # Method
-To develop this machine learning model we use Natural Language Processing (NLP) algorithm using tokenizer.
+To develop this machine learning model we use Natural Language Processing (NLP) algorithm using tokenizer and for the labels we use one-hot encoding techniques.
 We also use google collab notebook and some python library in this project, including tensorflow, matplotib, numpy, keras, pytesseract etc. After training model we saved model h5 and convert it into onnx model.